Katie Wolfe: Acting

 Wolfe's first professional acting job was at Dunedin's Fortune Theatre, followed by the role of presenter for several episodes of NHNZ's children's nature series Wild Track.

 Her first television role, as Ginny Gannaway on the series Marlin Bay, was in 1992 began in 1992 and lasted three years.
 Her feature film debut came in the New Zealand film The Last Tattoo (1994), a murder mystery set in Wellington during World War II directed by John Reid and starring Rod Steiger and Tony Goldwyn along with a large cast of established and soon to be established local actors, including Tim Balme, Danielle Cormack, Kerry Fox, and Robyn Malcolm.

 Directing and writing

 Like other actors associated with Shortland Street, Wolfe directed episodes of that program.
 Her first two films, the short films This is Her (2008) and Redemption (2010), both premiered at Sundance, and then screened at other international festivals including Telluride (USA), the Berlinale (Germany), the Melbourne International Film Festival, the San Tropez Antipodes Film Festival (France) and the New York Film Festival.
 Her first feature-length film, titled Kawa (2010), is an adaptation of Witi Ihimaera's book, Nights in the Gardens of Spain.

-Wolfe joined seven other Māori women to direct the omnibus film Waru (2017).
-Each woman contributed a 10-minute segment of events circling around the tangi of a boy named Waru.
+Wolfe joined eight other Māori women to direct the omnibus film Waru (2017), comprising eight 10-minute segments of events circling around the tangi of a boy named Waru.
 After its debut at the 2017 New Zealand International Film Festival, Waru screened at the Toronto Film Festival and ImagineNATIVE festivals.